 While alcohol can provide temporary relief from anxiety, it can do considerably more damage in the long-term.
 According to some estimates, alcoholism and other substance abuse issues are three times more likely among those with anxiety disorders than those without.

 Below we’ll explore symptoms of anxiety and how those suffering from the condition become addicted to alcohol.

 There are different kinds of anxiety disorders, but some symptoms typically experienced by those suffering from anxiety include:

 Virtually every aspect of your body can be damaged with enough alcohol use.
-And on top of that, excessive drinking can lead to a number of life-threatening diseases and types of cancer.
+And on top of that, excessive drinking can lead to several life-threatening diseases and types of cancer.
 When combined with anti-anxiety medications, binge drinking to manage anxiety also carries serious health risks and even death.

 When you’re struggling with alcoholism and anxiety, you need simultaneous treatment for both conditions to have the best chance at recovery.
 These co-occurring disorders often have similar underlying causes, and dual diagnosis treatment can equip you with the tools you need to regain control of your life.

 At Cycles of Change Recovery Center, we work with you on a personalized treatment plan to meet your needs.
-You’ll learn to understand the root causes of both conditions and how to avoid relapse during alcohol recovery.
-If you’re concerned about a loved one struggling with alcoholism but don’t know how to help, we can provide assistance in staging an intervention.
+You’ll learn to understand both conditions’ root causes and how to avoid relapse during alcohol recovery.
+If you’re concerned about a loved one struggling with alcoholism but don’t know how to help, we can assist in staging an intervention.